polkadot-fellows/xcm-format/README.md

 Operands:

-- `fees: MultiAsset`: The asset(s) to remove from the Holding Register to pay for fees.
+- `fees: Asset`: The asset(s) to remove from the Holding Register to pay for fees.
 - `weight_limit: WeightLimit`: The maximum amount of weight to purchase; this must be at least the expected maximum weight of the total XCM to be executed for the `AllowTopLevelPaidExecutionFrom` barrier to allow the XCM be executed.

 Kind: *Command*